hazelcast/hazelcast-nodejs-client/README.md

 Or see [API Docs](http://hazelcast.github.io/hazelcast-nodejs-client/api/0.3/docs/)

-## What's New in 0.3
+## What's New in 0.4
-* Complete map Proxy excluding Predicates and Entry processors
+* Performance improvements
-* Set Proxy
+* Predicates for Map
-* List Proxy
+* Lock
-* Queue Proxy
+* MultiMap
-* Interoperability with Java and other clients via Hazelcast Serialization.
+* Bugfixes in Hazelcast Serialization

 ## Development